This post may contain affiliate sales links. Please read my disclosure policy.

 Chill + Serve

-Use a good quality melting chocolate or if you are in a bind, you can always use chocolate chips (dark, semi-sweet, milk or even peanut butter chips will do).
+Use a good quality melting chocolate or feel free to use any kind of chocolate chips you have on hand (dark, semi-sweet, milk or even peanut butter chips will do).

 Once chocolate has set, store in an airtight container or bag.
 The real beauty of this Peanut Butter Balls recipe is that it can be frozen for up to 3 months!
 This also means you could have these bad boys ready for whenever the craving strikes.